CSUSB Researchers Advance 'Neurofeedback' Treatment for PTSD

-The Neurofeedback office is now open at CSUSB's Palm Desert Campus (PDC).
-Veterans and students are welcome to stop by and speak with our neurofeedback clinician.
+The Neurofeedback office is now open at CSUSB's Palm Desert Campus (PDC) located at the UCR Palm Desert Center, building A. Veterans and students are welcome to stop by and speak with our neurofeedback clinician.
 Veterans may also visit the Veteran's Success Center located in the Health Sciences building.

 UCR Palm Desert Center